Frequently asked questions about the 2022 Yarmouth Art Festival

 Q: The rules say artwork must be “ready to hang.”
 Does that mean it has to be framed?
 If I bring my artwork and it doesn’t have hanging wire or hook attached, what happens?

-Q: I submitted 4 images, but when the Show Catalog appeared after jurying, only one showed up as my entry.
-Does that means only that image was selected for the show?
+Q: I submitted 4 entries, but when the Show Catalog appeared after jurying, only one showed up as my entry.
+Does that means only that one was selected for the show?

 A: That’s correct.
 The “Show Catalog” is the official (and only) notification of which pieces have been juried into the show.